 “Carter?
 Why would Carter–”

 “Why would I go for free?”
-Ethan smiled at her again.
+Ethan grinned at her again.

 Alice folded her arms.
 “And he’s not worried about my headless body being found in a ditch while you go south with my car?”

-Ethan looked back at the curb where Alice’s vintage yellow Mustang was parked.
+Ethan looked back at the curb where Alice’s vintage yellow Mustang hatchback was parked.
 “That’s your car?”

 “If I’m going to steal a car, it’s going to be of serious value.”

-“It’s an ’82 Mustang.
+“It’s an ’82 Mustang hatchback.
 If you can’t appreciate that, you’re an even worse human being than I thought.
-Where did you meet my brother?”
+Why isn’t my brother here?”

 Ethan shrugged.
 “Said he was busy and waved his checkbook at me.
 I said yes.”